Gran Turismo 4

 |Gran Turismo 4|

 This game has a prototype article

 Despite being delayed for a over a year and a half, Gran Turismo 4 is considered by many to be one of the best games in the series, and one of the best racing games of all time.
-Featuring over 700 cars and 51 tracks, this one adds a lot more content than its predecessor, and was one of the 2 games on the PS2 to be capable of having 1080i support (the other one being Tourist Trophy, also created by the developers).
+Featuring over 700 cars and 51 tracks, this one adds a lot more content than its predecessor, and was one of the 5 games on the PS2 to be capable of having 1080i support (one of the other ones being Tourist Trophy, also created by the same developers).

 This game is also where the controversial Standard cars in the PS3 games originate.
 Yeah.

 - 1 Subpages

 - 6 Drivable Photo Travel Tracks

 Daimler (not to be confused with Daimler-Benz; the Daimler here is a Jaguar-owned marque) has an unused logo asset.
 The brand is not featured in the game.
 It is unknown as to what car(s) this would have belonged to if the brand were to have been used.